Download App

 The glucagon receptor component of retatrutide promotes hepatic fatty acid oxidation, reduces de novo lipogenesis, and may improve MASH (metabolic dysfunction-associated steatohepatitis).
 Phase 2 data showed significant reductions in liver fat content assessed by MRI-PDFF.
 A dedicated MASH indication is under active investigation in Phase 3 trials separate from the obesity program.
 No MASH-specific approval has been granted as of May 2026.

-The Halflife app plots your complete plasma concentration curve — see exactly when your dose peaks, when it troughs, and how long until clinical washout.
-Free iOS app, all data stored on-device.
+The Halflife app plots your complete estimated plasma-remaining curve — see the model's estimate of when your dose peaks, when it troughs, and how long until clinical washout.
+Free iOS app, core protocol records stored on-device.